wp-plugins/rss-image-widget/readme.txt

 http://wp.zackdesign.biz/rss-image-widget/
 Tags: rss, image, feed, widget, simplepie, plugin Requires at least: 2.8
-Tested up to: 3.3.2
+Tested up to: 3.7
-Stable tag: 1.4.1
+Stable tag: 1.4.2

 This plugin provides you with a widget to display images from a feed.
 It requires the SimplePie plugin to be installed.

 == Description ==

-This Widget uses PHPThumb to automatically generate good-looking thumbnails from RSS feed images inside your template.
-These thumbnails and the feed are cached inside `wp-content/cache` so please ensure that the directory is writable.
+This Widget uses automatically downloads each image to cache it locally.
+These are cached inside `wp-content/cache` so please ensure that the directory is writable.
 If your images still don't appear check to see that they're readable inside the cache.

 Image Feeds will work in the plugin providing that they use enclosures.
 If you want you can change the template provided to suit your feed if necessary, though this should work if enclosures are used correctly.